DevCycleHQ/cli/docs/keys.md

   --repo-config-path=<value>  Override the default location to look for the repo config.yml file

 DESCRIPTION
-  Retrieve SDK keys from the management API
+  Retrieve SDK keys from the Management API.

 EXAMPLES
   $ dvc keys get